novel-zlood/novel-zlood.github.io/source/_posts/site/site-23.md

 Thud!

-Lightly lifting the ball.
+I lightly lifted the ball.

-At the same time, jumping over the opponent's sliding tackle, I kicked the ball short and broke into the danger zone.
+At the same time, I jumped to avoid the opponent's sliding tackle and kicked the ball short, breaking into the opponent's danger area.

-Anyone watching would have thought I jumped with the ball.
+To anyone watching, it might have seemed like I jumped with the ball.

-- Minho!
-Minho!
-Minho!
+-Mino!
+Mino!
+Mino!

-- He’s close!
-He’s close!
-Only two players left in front!
+-It's close!
+It's close!
+There are only two left in front!

-Now, only two players were in front of me.
+Now there were only two players in front of me.

 One defender and the goalkeeper.

-As I got closer to the goal.
+The moment getting closer to the goal.

-The remaining defender charged at me.
+The remaining defender rushed at me.

-Pretending to shoot, then pulling back, the last remaining defender lost his balance and fell.
+I pretended to shoot and then cut the ball, causing the last remaining defender to lose his balance and fall.

-But even while losing his balance, he touched my foot with his hand, interfering with my shot.
+But even while losing his balance, he touched my foot with his hand, trying to disrupt my shot.

-This would definitely be a penalty kick.
+This would definitely be a penalty kick, but.

-But wouldn't it be better if I scored?
+Wouldn't it be better if I scored?

-Well, if I miss, they’ll give the penalty kick.
+Well, if I couldn't score, they would give a penalty kick.

-The ball rose at an awkward angle.
+The ball floated at a tricky timing.

 And I lost my balance too.

 But I saw a perfect shooting angle.

-I hurriedly swung my free right foot.
+I quickly swung my free right foot.

-Bang!
+Wham!

-The ball, which hit slightly lower, was surely going to rise.
+The ball hit at a slightly low angle.

+I thought it would definitely be a high ball.

-And the ball, which rose high, went over the goalkeeper and hit the top of the goal post, then fell down.
+And the ball that flew high passed over the goalkeeper, hit the top of the goalpost, and then fell downwards.

-Ding!
+Daang!

-Quickly turning around, the goalkeeper stretched out his hand.
+The goalkeeper hurriedly turned around and reached out with his hand.

-Although not certain, the ball, which fell just in front of his hand, slowly bounced and crossed the goal line slightly.
+It wasn't certain, but the ball that fell right in front of his hand slowly bounced over the goal line.

-A defender ran and kicked the ball away.
+The defender ran up and cleared the ball.

 But I was sure.

 The ball had completely crossed the line.

-The referee hesitated for a moment, then communicated with the VAR assistant and made a gesture.
+The referee hesitated for a moment, then talked with the VAR assistant referee and made a gesture.

-Yes, the gesture shown when a goal is recognized.
+Yeah, the gesture shown when a goal is recognized.

-Seeing that, I quickly ran toward the away fans' section.
+The moment I saw that, I ran quickly towards the direction of the away stands.

-"Whoa!
-You f***er!"

-"Insane!
-Insane, Minhoooooooo!"
+"Wooaaahhh!
+You damn bastard!"

+"He's crazy!
+Crazy!
+Minooo!!!"

 "He ran almost 70 meters!
 70 meters!"

 My teammates closely following behind me.

-But this time, I had no intention of being the bottom bun in the celebratory pile.
+But this time I wasn't planning to be the bottom bun in the burger.

-I did a knee slide in front of the three Koreans waving the Korean flag at me.
+I knee-slid in front of the three Koreans who were waving the Taegeukgi.

-And with my left hand, I pounded my heart and the emblem.
+And with my left hand, I pounded my chest and the emblem.

-With my right index finger, I pointed at the Korean flag.
+With my right index finger, I pointed to the Taegeukgi.

-Are you watching, Parma?
+Are you watching?
+Parma.

-Are you watching, South Korea?
+Are you watching?
+Korea.

 And.

-“Boo louder, Lecce!”
+"Keep booing.
+Lecce!"

 * * *

-Kim Minshik.
+Kim Min-sik.

-Park Changgyu.
+Park Chan-gyu.

-Lee Juseong.
+Lee Joo-sung.

-These three were YouTubers who loved soccer.
+The three of them are MiTubers who love soccer.

-They traveled the world, visiting soccer stadiums, capturing the atmosphere, and sharing stories, becoming famous as travel YouTubers.
+They travel around the world visiting soccer stadiums, capturing the atmosphere or telling stories, and became famous as travel MiTubers.

-This time, they visited Parma, Italy.
+This time they visited Parma, Italy.

-Upon hearing about the match against Lecce a few days later, they managed to get tickets for the away game and headed to Lecce.
+A few days later, upon hearing that there was a match against Lecce, they managed to get tickets for the away game and visited Lecce.

 When they first arrived.

-They were worried about the hostile stares they felt, but luckily, nothing major happened until they reached the stadium.
+They were worried about the hostile looks they were getting, but fortunately, nothing major happened before they reached the stadium.

 On the day of the match.

-They headed to the stadium to shoot their YouTube video.
+They headed to the stadium to film for MiTube.

-“Wow...
-It feels like we’re watching a derby.”
+"Wow...
+It looks as intense as a derby."

-“Considering the incidents a few days ago, it’s not surprising.”
+"Well, there were several incidents a few days ago."

-“Do you think we’ll make it out safely?”
+"Will we be able to leave safely?"

-“We probably won’t die.
-But we might have to brace ourselves for a punch or two.”
+"We won't die.
+But we might have to be prepared to take a few punches."

-Fortunately, the Parma Ultras who had followed them displayed goodwill, seeing them with the Korean flag.
+Luckily, Parma's Ultras, who also came for the away game, showed goodwill towards them when they saw the Taegeukgi (Korean flag) they were holding.

-Conversely, the Lecce fans on the other side of the fence hurled all sorts of abuse at them for holding up the Korean flag.
+Conversely, Lecce's home fans beyond the iron bars hurled all sorts of insults at them when they saw the Taegeukgi.

-“This is really intense.”

-“Well, given the various issues recently.”
+"It's really intense."

+"Well, there were several issues."

-“Do you think Park Minho will play well?”
+"Do you think Park Minho will play well?"

-“I don’t know, but I hope he does.”
+"I don't know, but I hope he does well."

-And the match began.
+And then the match began.

-Lecce dominated the early stages.
+Lecce dominated the early part of the game.

-No, Lecce had taken complete control.
+No, Lecce completely seized the upper hand.

-“Oh no!
-He got sent off.”
+"Ah!
+He's been sent off."

 One of the central defenders was sent off.

 Unable to overcome the numerical disadvantage, they conceded two goals.

-As a result, the Parma away section was downcast, while the nearby Lecce home fans mocked the dejected Parma fans.
+As a result, the atmosphere in Parma's away section was gloomy, while Lecce's home fans nearby were mocking Parma's away fans.

 But.

 When the second half started.

-Whatever they had heard during halftime, Parma began their counterattack.
+Not sure what they heard during halftime, but Parma started their counterattack.

-The first goal came, assisted by Park Minho.
+The first goal came from Park Minho's assist.

-Then a header from Gennaro Tatis brought them level at 2-2.

-Whoa, whoa, whoa, whoa, whoa, whoa!
+Then, Gennaro Tatis scored another goal with a header, making it 2-2.

+Wooaaahhh!

 Parma!
 Parma!
 Parma!
 Parma!

-The previously despondent Parma away fans now raised their voices with renewed energy.
+The Parma away fans, who had been despondent earlier, now raised their voices with renewed energy.

-The three Koreans joined in, loudly cheering for Parma.
+The three Koreans joined in, chanting and cheering loudly for Parma.

-And as the atmosphere gradually cooled down.
+And as the atmosphere started to cool down.

-The match between the two teams seemed to be heading for a draw.

-Soon.
+The match seemed like it would end as it was.

+Eventually.

 The regular time ended.

-Only three minutes of added time remained.
+Now only 3 minutes of added time remained.

-And just as the added time began.
+And just as the added time was given.

-Park Minho, the reason they came to the stadium, suddenly started dribbling the ball and sprinting.
+The reason they came to this stadium, Park Minho, suddenly started dribbling and sprinting with the ball.

 One player.

 Then another.

-With his quick pace, he bypassed the defenders and skillfully avoided a sliding tackle with a Marseille turn, accelerating further.
+Dodging the players blocking his path with his quick speed, he cleanly evaded the opponent's tackle with a Marseille turn and accelerated even faster.

-“Whoa!”

-“Minho!
-Minho!
-Run!”

-“Minhoooooooo!”
+"Wooaaahhh!"

+"Mino!
+Mino!
+Run!"

+"Minooo!"

 The Parma away fans roared like beasts.

 Among them, the three Koreans also loudly cheered for Park Minho.

-Overcoming the physical battles.
+Winning the physical battles.

-Breaking into the danger zone, Park Minho skillfully dodged a sliding tackle alongside the ball, then penetrated the penalty area’s side.
+As Park Minho entered the danger area, he leaped over a sliding tackle with the ball and broke into the penalty area from the side.

-The last remaining defender fell for his feint and lost balance, interfering with his shot.
+The last remaining defender was tricked by his feint and fell, disrupting his shot.

-Even while falling, Park Minho managed a precise shot, narrowly hitting the top of the goalpost.
+Even while losing his balance, Park Minho managed to shoot, narrowly hitting the top of the goalpost.

-The ball, hitting the top post, fell near the goal line.
+The ball that hit the top fell near the goal line.

-A defender hurriedly came and cleared the ball.
+The defender quickly came to clear the ball.

-“Oh!
-Did that not go in?”
+"Ah!
+Did that not go in?"

-“Ref!
+"Referee!
 Penalty!
-Penalty!”
+Penalty!"

-When everyone was about to claim a penalty.
+Just as everyone was about to argue for a penalty.

-The referee, contrary to their expectations, signaled that the goal had been scored.
+Contrary to their expectations, the referee made a gesture indicating that the goal had been scored.

-The scoreboard showed that Park Minho's shot had crossed the goal line, and cheers erupted loudly.
+It was only after the scoreboard showed that Park Minho's shot had crossed the goal line that a loud cheer erupted.

-Whoaaaaa!
+Woooaaahhh!

-A buzzer-beater goal with 3 minutes of added time left.
+A buzzer-beater with 3 minutes of added time left.

-Park Minho, who scored the goal, ran towards them and did a knee slide.

-Pounding the emblem with his left hand.
+At that moment, Park Minho ran towards them, knee-sliding.

+With his left hand, he pounded the emblem.

-Pointing to the Korean flag with his right hand, the three Koreans felt immense joy and fell into a frenzy.
+With his right hand, he pointed to the Taegeukgi, making the three Koreans feel an immense sense of joy and ecstasy.

-“Whoaaaaa!”

-“Minhooooooo!”

-“Whoa!
-The Korean flag!
-The Korean flag!”

-“South Korea!
-South Korea!
-Whoaaaaa!”

-“Bartender!”

-Soon.
+"Wooaaahhh!"

+"Minhooo!"

+"Wooaaah!
+Taegeukgi!
+Taegeukgi!"

+"Korea!
+Korea!
+Wooaaahhh!"

+"Cheers!"

+Eventually.

-All the added time had passed, and the match ended with a score of 3-2, known as the Pele score.
+With the remaining added time over, the game ended with the score 3-2, known as the Pelé score.

 The winner was Parma.

-Lecce's home fans, having suffered a comeback defeat to 10 men, immediately caused a disturbance by lighting flares.
+Frustrated by the comeback loss to a team with 10 players, Lecce's home fans caused a commotion with flares as soon as the game ended.

-The three hurriedly followed the Parma away fans to exit the stadium, packed their things, and quickly moved to a nearby hotel in Lecce.
+The three quickly followed Parma's away fans to leave the stadium, packed their belongings, and swiftly moved to a nearby hotel.

-Arriving at the hotel, the three, with dazed expressions, sat on the bed and sofa, edited the video they shot today, and fell into a small dilemma.
+Sitting on the bed and sofa with dazed expressions, they edited the footage they filmed today and pondered a bit.

-“What should be the title?”
+"What should the title be?"

-“Ugh...
-Something really catchy...
-Oh?
-Something like!
-You’ll die if you miss this?”
+"Damn...
+Something really attention-grabbing...
+Uh?
+Like!
+A title that makes you feel like you'll die if you don't watch it?"

 While the two were pondering.

-The oldest, Lee Juseong, quickly wrote the title and started encoding.
+The oldest, Lee Joo-sung, quickly wrote the title and started encoding.

-“Hey!
-Hyung!”
+"Ah!
+Hyung!"

-“What are you doing!”
+"What are you doing!"

-But seeing the title written by Lee Juseong, the two nodded with a peculiar expression.
+But when they saw the title Lee Joo-sung wrote, the two could only nod with a peculiar expression.

-The thumbnail, showing Park Minho's nearly 70-meter sprint, had bold Korean fonts.
+A thumbnail showing Park Minho running almost 70 meters with the bold Korean font.

-The title was very provocative.
+The text was very provocative.

 [Channel Name: SoccerTrip]

-[Title: Never Underestimate South Korea Again!]
+[Title: Never Underestimate Korea Again!]

 The three thought.

 This feels good.

-It might rake in views.
+It seemed like it would rake in views.

 ----